Few-shot Incremental Event Detection: Models

-\textbf{Testing data} \\ To evaluate the model, the test data contains of examples across all the classes.
-Without base classes, the potential samples are $C_{1}^{'} \cup \cdots \cup C_{m}^{'} \cup \cdots \cup C_{o}^{'}$.
-With adding the base class, the potential samples are $C_{b}^{'}\cup C_{1}^{'}\cup \cdots \cup C_{m}^{'}\cup \cdots \cup C_{o}^{'}$.
-These samples are not duplicated with those in the training data. $C_{o}^{'}$ is an extra out-of-distribution (OOD) class.
-OOD classes refer to the relevant samples except for the learning classes.
-The main purpose of the OOD is to test the ability of the model to detect new classes that have not been learned.
-It is essential to include OOD classes in the test data, as incremental learning of such open learning problems comes up with many cases of unlearned new classes in practice.
+The testing data consist of examples across all classes, i.e., the base, new, and OOD classes.
+The test data are $C_{1}^{'} \cup \cdots \cup C_{m}^{'} \cup C_{b}^{'} \cup C_{o}^{'}$, where $C_{b}^{'}$ is the base class, $C_{o}^{'}$ denotes the OOD classes, and $C_{b}^{'}$ and $C_{o}^{'}$ are options that can be used in the test data.
+OOD classes refer to the relevant samples that the model does not learn.
+OOD classes test the ability of the model to detect new classes that have not been learned.
+These are essential, as incremental learning of open learning problems encounters unlearned new classes in practice.